 If you're thinking, "why GEMINI?
 Why not just use the INSPIRE Metadata guidance or the ISO standards?"
 Click here for some reasons.

 The AGI Standards Committee published version 2.3 of UK GEMINI in June 2018.

-This revision incorporates material prepared by the UK Location Programme, previously published at data.gov.uk, and material previously published as separate guidance documents.
+This revision incorporated material prepared by the UK Location Programme, previously published at data.gov.uk, and material previously published as separate guidance documents.
 We hope this consolidation will make it easier for you to use.
-GEMINI has also been updated for change requests from revised INSPIRE guidance and UK users.
+GEMINI was also updated for change requests from revised INSPIRE guidance and UK users.
 The AGI is grateful to Defra for funding part of this work, and for several AGI members also contributing.

 The existing guidelines on the quality of metadata still apply: Guidelines for UK GEMINI Part 3 Metadata Quality